 Log in to the Foreign Ministry's e-services

-You need to get a Suomi.fi e-authorisation to be able to use the services on behalf of an association/a CSO
+You need to have an authorisation to use the services on behalf of an association/a CSO

-Using the service on behalf of an association, company or other organisation requires not only identification but also a relevant online Suomi.fi authorisation .
+Using the service on behalf of an association, company or other organisation requires not only identification but also a relevant authorisation to do so, requested at Suomi.fi.(Link to another website.)
 The authorisation concerns “Application for a discretionary government grant”.